-This page explains how IP subnetting works, what CIDR notation actually means, how to calculate network and broadcast addresses by hand, how VLSM packs multiple sub-networks inside a parent, and why IPv6 doesn't need a broadcast address.
+This page explains how IP subnetting works, what CIDR notation actually means, how to calculate network and broadcast addresses by hand, how VLSM packs multiple sub-networks inside a parent, why IPv6 doesn't need a broadcast address, how MAC addresses become EUI-64 IPv6 interface IDs, and how MTU and TCP MSS interact with tunnel overhead.
 If you came here from a search engine looking for a quick answer, scroll to the FAQ section.
 If you want the full picture, read it through.

 An IPv4 address is a 32-bit number written as four 8-bit octets separated by dots.
 The address 192.168.1.42 in binary is: